-Therefore, with the existence of the problem or phenomenon of low job motivation experienced by these employees.
-Therefore, job motivation among employees needs to be encouraged and enhanced, so that employees as human resources increasingly possess quality skills.
-Both as thinkers and planners, to support the goals within the company.
-Considering that the success of the company depends on the quality of human resources and maximum working capabilities.
-This is supported by the research findings of Jonathan & Dewi (2022), which reveal that job motivation is a drive to work in order to produce maximum output.
-Susan (2019) in her research revealed that in essence, employees must possess good work quality, namely job motivation.

-In response to the above statement, Brahmbhatt (2022) in his findings explains various issues related to job motivation, namely the lack of fulfillment of physiological and sociopsychological well-being.
-There are also various other findings, including Latham & Pinder (2005), which explain that there are often employees who have low work interest, poor work quality (procrastination), difficulty in cooperating, lack of good relationships with their peers, and neglect of their responsibilities.
+Essentially, human resources serve as thinkers and planners to achieve successful goals within the company.
+The success of a company depends on the quality of its human resources.
+Therefore, in order for human resources to continue to have better quality, it is necessary to encourage them to have and improve what is called job motivation.
+This is supported by the research results of Jonathan & Dewi (2022) which reveal that job motivation is a drive to work to produce maximum output.
+In response to the above statement, there are findings that indicate, namely the findings of Brahmbhatt et al. (2022) which explain that there are suspected various issues related to job motivation, namely the lack of fulfillment of physiological and socio-psychological well-being.
+There are also various other findings, including Latham & Pinder (2005) which explain that there are often employees who have low work interest, poor work quality (procrastination), difficulty in cooperating, lack of good relationships with their peers, and neglect of their responsibilities.
 Besides the issues related to job motivation, there are also employees who have good job motivation.
-This is expressed in the research by Latta & Fait (2016) that when employees have good and high job motivation, along with employees who do not neglect their responsibilities, they are able to build good relationships with their coworkers.
-The employee can encourage the company to have good quality.
-Therefore, the company will automatically provide good feedback to the employee, thus the employee will feel increasingly valued and loved.
-Also supported in the findings of Vo, et al. (2024) saying that when individuals or employees have job motivation, it can enhance the company's reputation, including improving the performance of the company or organization and fostering cooperation among colleagues.
-For that reason, job motivation must be possessed by every individual in the company so that their collaboration is closely knit, allowing each individual to feel accepted and valued.
+This was revealed in the research by Latta & Fait (2016) that when employees have good and high job motivation, along with not neglecting their responsibilities, they are able to build good relationships with their coworkers.
+Those employees can drive the company's performance to have good quality.
+Thus, the company will automatically provide good feedback to the employee, and in turn, the employee will feel increasingly valued and loved.
+Supported by the findings of Vo et al. (2022), it is stated that when individuals or employees possess what is called job motivation, it can enhance the company's reputation, including improving the performance of the company or organization as well as cooperation among colleagues.
+Therefore, job motivation must be possessed by every individual in the company so that their cooperation is closely knit, allowing each individual to feel accepted and valued.
 This is what makes individuals more enthusiastic about working and experiencing well-being as well as being psychologically and physiologically healthy.

 Speaking of job motivation, it also relates to the factors that influence job motivation.
 Here are some factors according to Rajak & Soleman (2022), Sumarsid et al. (2023), and Muchtadin & Sundary (2023), which are believed to affect job motivation, namely performance, salary, working conditions, welfare, job opportunities, work achievements, resources, work engagement, and organizational citizenship behavior.
 However, from those statements, Schaufeli & Bakker (2004) hypothesize that the factors that significantly influence and are closely related to job motivation in the workplace, namely in companies or organizations, are work engagement and organizational citizenship behavior.
 Therefore, based on the research by Gunawan & Sondakh (2019), it was found that work engagement affects job motivation.

 It was found that employees have a high work commitment, accompanied by employees who always feel happy and active at work, which in turn makes them more motivated to work.
-The findings of Astry et al. (2023) also explain that where in this case, employees exhibit voluntary behavior when their coworkers face difficulties at work, as well as a desire to keep up with the company's progress and a penchant for innovation in the workplace.
+Where in this case, employees exhibit voluntary behavior when their coworkers face difficulties at work, as well as a desire to keep up with the company's progress and a penchant for innovation in the workplace.
 The existence of this voluntary behavior shown by employees towards other employees will create motivation for employees in their work, and employees who enjoy helping will also be motivated in their work because they feel loved and appreciated by their colleagues.